brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo/index.md

 **Update, 2022-10-07**: If you're interested in displaying **both** per-page Git info **and** whole-site Git info in your Hugo site, check the [solution](https://github.com/gohugoio/hugo/issues/9738#issuecomment-1086669372) suggested by Hugo expert/contributor [Joe Mooring](https://github.com/jmooring).
 Thanks to [Rodrigo Alcaraz de la Osa](https://github.com/rodrigoalcarazdelaosa) for the [Q&amp;A session](https://github.com/brycewray/comments/discussions/25) that led me toward this additional information!
 {.box}

+**Update, 2024-07-18**: Beginning with Hugo [v.
+0.129.0](https://github.com/gohugoio/hugo/releases/tag/v0.129.0), the use of Git info variables requires updating your Hugo configuration if it has a [custom security policy](https://gohugo.io/about/security/#security-policy): specifically, you'll need to add `^git$` to your `exec`/`allow` list.
+However, if you don't have such a policy in your Hugo config, Hugo's built-in whitelisting should handle things.